Kitware/SMQTK/python/smqtk/web/iqr_service/api.rst

         sid=<session_id>
     }

+[PUT] /adjudicate
+    Update the internal adjudication state given lists of new positive/negative UUIDs and now-neutral UUIDs.
+All are optionally specified.

+    Form Args:
+        sid=<session_id>
+        pos=[element_id, ...]
+        neg=[element_id, ...]
+        neutral=[element_id, ...]

+    Returns {
+        ...
+        sid=<session_id>
+    }

 [PUT] /refine
     Update working index and create/refine result ranking based on given positive and negative adjudication UUIDs.
+Adjudication given to this function is absolute (does not stack with previous refines/adjudications, but overwrites).

-(Flask SSE for progress status in the future?).
+    (Flask SSE for progress status in the future?)

     Form Args:
         sid=<session_id>